investindex/Fund/README.md

 Potential additions to these portfolios, including [QVAL](https://etfsite.alphaarchitect.com/qval/) and [IVAL](https://etfsite.alphaarchitect.com/ival/), are discussed in the [advanced topics](https://github.com/investindex/Advanced#real-estate-investment-trusts-reits).

 A reader might wonder why some of the portfolios below from large asset managers have mid cap funds, while the complex portfolio here does not.
 Avantis and DFA don't use a mid cap category: their small cap and large cap funds cover the entire range of market caps.
 So nothing is missing.
-You could include [RFV](https://www.invesco.com/us/financial-products/etfs/product-detail?audienceType=Investor&ticker=RFV) in the complex portfolio to add more weight to mid cap stocks, but it's not necessary.
+You could include [RFV](https://www.invesco.com/us/financial-products/etfs/product-detail?audienceType=Investor&ticker=RFV) in the complex portfolio to add more weight to mid cap stocks if you wanted.

 &nbsp;